benbuzz790/bots/README.md

 - **Engine Abstraction**: Use the `Engines` enum to easily switch between different LLM models and providers.
 - **Serialization and Deserialization**: Save and load bot states, including conversation history and tool configurations.
 - **Asynchronous Batch Processing (TBD)**: Send multiple messages concurrently using the batch sending feature.
+- **Automated README Updates**: Utilize the `prep_repo.py` script to automatically update the README.md file based on recent changes in Python files.

 ## Installation